Omen-/personal-website/content/blog/dofus-maps.md

 }
 ```

 As you may be able to see, this is almost a standard [XOR cipher](https://en.wikipedia.org/wiki/XOR_cipher) algorithm.
-The only difference is the parameter called `c` wich adds and offset to the key.
-This is probably an attempt to make the algorithm safer but does nothing in practice.
+The only difference is the parameter called `c` wich adds an offset to the key.
+This is probably an attempt to make the algorithm safer but nothing happens in practice.
 You do not need to understand why to continue with the rest of this post and can just ignore this but it only means that we will need to apply a [circular shift](https://en.wikipedia.org/wiki/Circular_shift) on the key before sending it to the client.

-The consensus about [XOR cipher](https://en.wikipedia.org/wiki/XOR_cipher) is that it can be a strong encryption algorithm if the following conditions are met:
+[XOR cipher](https://en.wikipedia.org/wiki/XOR_cipher) can be a strong encryption algorithm if the following conditions are met:

 * The data and the key are about the same length.
 * The key cannot be guessed
 * The data cannot be guessed

-To make you understand why this is important I will check if our case satisfies each of this points and explain you what we can do with the results.
+To make you understand why this is important, let's check if our case meets all this requirements and what we can do with the results.

-Note: We have access to all the encrypted data from the client and about 65% of the keys from the server emulators community.
+Note: We have access to all the encrypted data from the client and to about 65% of the keys from the server emulators community.
 This is what allows us to make statistics about keys and decrypted data.

 ### 1. The data and the key are about the same length.